movesthatmatter/.github/profile/README.md

   </picture>
 </a>

-The open-source infrastructure that helps you cut the development effort in half and ship faster by abstracting the backend logic and server-side away! 🎉
+The Open-Source infrastructure that helps you cut the development effort in half and ship faster by abstracting the backend logic and server-side away! 🎉

 With it's unique approach and set of features Movex gives you the freedom to focus only on the front-end while still maintaining all of the control over the App Logic, UI/UX and Authority over Data.

 ---

-### Chessroulette - Connect.
-Play.
-Study
+### Chessroulette (Open-Source) - It's like zoom but with chess.

 <a href="https://chessroulette.live">
   <picture width="650">